Pecode-AQA-Intership/BorutskyiSerhii-Lesson14-CypressStart/README.md

-Hello Pecode
+Borutskyi_Serhii
 =======
-# Borutskyi_Serhii
-The first step in Cypress framework
+# The first step in Cypress framework
 Hello Pecode